 Supplement quality is really important!

 I have no vested interest in promoting any particular supplement range, this blog is based only on my own experience and knowledge.
 The rule of thumb with most supplements is, if its really cheap or ‘big brand’ it is probably not good quality.
 You may just be wasting your money – at best!
 You need to look at the ingredients, how much of the vitamin your buying, are you getting?
 Compare!
 Supplements can contain fillers especially when in tablet form, so look at ingredients.
 You can get Vitamin D in drops (liquid) this makes it easy to take and is easily absorbed.
 Vitamin D can also come in a sealed capsule containing oil.
 ‘Viridian’ is a clean brand that is available in Irish health stores.
-Good on-line companies that I am familiar with are Cytoplan, NutriAdvanced and Biocare whose products you get through ‘The Natural Medicine Company – link here.
+Good on-line companies that I am familiar with are Cytoplan, NutriAdvanced Ireland, Pure and Natural Ireland and Biocare whose products you get through ‘The Natural Medicine Company – link here.
 You can also buy multivitamins with a maintenance dose of Vitamin D (around 40mcg).
 Nordic Naturals have good quality cod liver oil (Vitamin D & A).
 Remember, I told you this – when you get to the health shop the sales assistant will not know exactly how much Vitamin D ‘YOU’ need to take.

 When diet, sun exposure and supplements are not an option there is yet another way to make Vitamin D according to Markito Nutrition.
 I watched a half hour video on YouTube called ‘The Truth about Vitamin D’.
 Watch it here.
 Using a UVB sun lamp to make your own vitamin D is presented as another option.
-I don’t know how viable that is for most people but you like to check it out.
+I don’t know how viable that is for most people but you might like to check it out.